-As an award-winning keynote speaker, business leadership coach, a seven-time New York Times bestselling author and longtime Associate Editor for Sports Illustrated, Don Yaeger has fashioned a career as one of America’s most provocative thought leaders.
+As an award-winning keynote speaker, business leadership coach, eleven-time New York Times best-selling author, and longtime Associate Editor for Sports Illustrated, Don Yaeger has fashioned a career as one of America’s most provocative thought leaders.
 As a speaker, he has worked with audiences as diverse as Fortune 500 companies and cancer survivor groups, where he shares his personal story.

-In the two decades since he accepted his first newspaper job in Texas, the breadth of his assignments has been astounding.
+In the three decades since he accepted his first newspaper job in Texas, the breadth of his assignments has been astounding.
 He has traveled the world in pursuit of stories as diverse as:

 After four years, he decided to dedicate himself to the pursuit of writing books.
-Yaeger’s first book, Undue Process: The NCAA’s Injustice For All, was published in 1990.
-In the 22 years since, he has penned 23 more books, including seven New York Times bestsellers.
+Yaeger’s first book, Undue Process: The NCAA’s Injustice for All, was published in 1990.
+In the nearly 30 years since, he has penned 26 more books, including eleven New York Times best-sellers, including:

-After several years of freelancing for Sports Illustrated, Don joined the magazine’s staff full-time in July 1996.
-Two years later he was promoted to Associate Editor, where his work was to cover not just sporting events but the off-the-field happenings which affect the world of sports.
-He took an early retirement from full-time work at SI in 2008 and continues to freelance for the magazine.
+After several years of freelancing for Sports Illustrated, Yaeger joined the magazine’s staff full-time in July 1996.
+Two years later, he was promoted to Associate Editor where his job was to cover not just sporting events but also the off-the-field happenings that affect the world of sports.
+He took an early retirement from full-time work at SI in 2008, but continues to freelance for the magazine.

-Born and raised in Hawaii, Yaeger has traveled extensively.
-The Dominican Republic, Honduras, Japan and Great Britain can be counted among the countries in which he has resided.
+Born and raised in Hawaii, Yaeger has traveled extensively and lived abroad in the Dominican Republic, Honduras, Japan, and Great Britain.
 A 1984 graduate of Ball State University, Yaeger currently lives in Tallahassee, FL.
 He also owns a political consulting business and a public relations firm.
 He and his wife Jeanette have a son and a daughter.